homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

     npm install -g homebridge-panasonic-ac-platform

-## Homebridge setup
+## Configure plugin
 Configure the plugin through the settings UI or directly in the JSON editor.

+Settings apply to all units, there are no separate settings for each unit individually, the only exception is the excludeDevices field where you can choose which units are to be excluded.

 Basic settings (required):